PLN-team/PLNmodels/cran-comments.md

-## Minor change to comply dev version of R
+## Minor change to comply with check in R-dev

+* added LazyData: true to the DESCRIPTION file to avoid warnings on CRAN dev version
+* corrected URI in vignette PLNPCA
-Some unitary tests were failing in for developement version of R, due to the change of class in matrix
+* changed some unitary tests which were failing in for developement version of R, due to the change of class in matrix

 > class(matrix(1 : 4, 2, 2))